lesreaper/pi-face-recognition/README.md

 mkdir Rich
 cd ~/Downloads
 sudo mv image1.jpg ~/pi-face-recognition/dataset/Rich
-repeat for each image, or you can drag and drop via the file explorer icon in your top toolbar
+repeat the line above for each image, or you can drag and drop your downloaded images via the file explorer icon in your top toolbar
 ```

 Then, create your embeddings: